Caprese Pesto Pasta Salad

 • The mozzarella balls need to marinate for at least an hour, so plan accordingly.

-• You can use any size of mozzarella balls but anything bigger than “bite-size” should be cut into smaller pieces.
+• You can use any size of mozzarella balls, but anything bigger than “bite-size” should be cut into smaller pieces.

 caprese pasta salad in a bowl with sliced bread and tomatoes on the side

-Other Recipes to Try
+More Pasta Salad Recipes to Try

 caprese pasta salad in a bowl with sliced bread and tomatoes on the side

-Caprese Pasta Salad with Prosciutto
+Caprese Pesto Pasta Salad

 5 from 1 vote

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Marinating Time 1 hour
+Marinating Time: 1 hour

 Equipment